piyook/GitCrop/README.md

 # Git Crop Bash Script

-Git Crop is a simple bash script that allows you to safely delete all branches in a git repository with a single command matching a given pattern.
+Git Crop is a simple bash script that allows you to safely delete all branches in a LOCAL git repository with a single command matching a given pattern.
+The search pattern automatically excludes the 'main' branch to prevent deleting it by accident.
+Other protected branches patterns can be added into the 'grep -v' command in the script.

 This script is easier and safer than using the Git command below: